sensu/sensu-docs-legacy/docs/0.27/reference/clients.md

 ### What is the Sensu client socket?

-Every Sensu client has a TCP & UDP socket listening for external check result input.
-The Sensu client socket(s) listen on `localhost` port `3030` by default and expect JSON formatted check results, allowing external sources (e.g. your web application, backup scripts, etc.) to push check results without needing to know anything about Sensu's internal implementation.
+Every Sensu client has a TCP, UDP and HTTP socket listening for external check result input.
+The Sensu client socket(s) listen by default on `localhost` port `3030` for TCP/UDP and 3031 for HTTP and expect JSON formatted check results, allowing external sources (e.g. your web application, backup scripts, etc.) to push check results without needing to know anything about Sensu's internal implementation.
 An excellent client socket use case example is a web application pushing check results to indicate database connectivity issues.

 To configure the Sensu client socket for a client, please refer to [the client socket attributes][16].

+### HTTP Socket

+The HTTP socket, just like the TCP and UDP sockets, accepts check results, but it requires a well-formed HTTP request and exposes other functionality that is not possible with the raw TCP/UDP sockets.
+In exchange for a bit more complexity, the HTTP socket interface has the advantage of being more expressive than a raw TCP/UDP socket, both in the requests that it accepts and how it responds, and so exposes more functionality.
+The following endpoints are available for the HTTP socket:

+`GET /info`

+This endpoint returns 200 OK with some basic Sensu information like the version and transport metrics.

+`POST /results`
+This endpoint expects an application/json body with a check result

+`GET /settings`

+This endpoint responds with 200 OK and the sensu configuration.
+Due to the possible sensitive nature of the client settings (e.g passwords might be in the config) this endpoint is protected using HTTP basic authentication and by default the information returned is redacted (e.g common config keys like 'password' have their values replaced by 'REDACTED').
+See the 'redact' configuration option if you need control over what is redacted.
+This endpoint accepts the optional query string ?redacted=false to disable redaction.

+Refer to [the http client socket attributes][50] for details on configuring the HTTP basic authentication details that this endpoint requires.

+`GET /brew`

+This endpoint gets you some fresh coffee.
+Try it!

+Any requests for unknown endpoints will get a 404 with some help information in the body.

+At the moment only unsecure HTTP (no HTTPS) is supported.

+To configure the Sensu HTTP client socket, please refer to [the http client socket attributes][50].

 ### Example client socket usage